HugoRCD/nuxtjs-boilerplate/README.md

 ### API
 - Use [Supabase](https://supabase.io/) for real-time and powerful API
 - Easy and secure way to connect your frontend to your database
+- There is also a self api inside using the Nitro server built-in Nuxt

 ### Deployment
 - Include [Docker](https://www.docker.com/)  configuration using a Dockerfile and Docker-compose